auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Before life on Earth there was non-life.
 Abiogenesis is "the original evolution of life or living organisms from inorganic or inanimate substances."
 In the earliest days there were automata, complex cellular machines.
 They transferred energy through simple chemical reactions.
 Some of these automata captured the radiating energy of the sun creating photosynthetic life.
 The automata could capture and use more energy than it needed providing a greater return on energy investment (they get more than they spend).
 Alternatively, other cells could devour and use the energy stored in photosynthetic cells.
 Eventually animal cells were born of a mitochondrial cell being symbiotically absorbed by a cellular automata.
 The symbiosis created a division of labor.
 The outer cell would focus on survival while the mitochondria focus on generating energy in the form of ATP.
 The mitochondria could generate energy to excess, and the more successful cells found a balance of using the excess energy to increase survival.
 With EROI greater than one, the cells were able to evolve to more complex structures and multiply.

 We've seen what happens when life gets too little energy and more than what's required for survival.
 Our earliest hunter-gatherer tribes had an EROI between zero and two.
 Human agricultural societies through farming and cooking could increase their EROI further still allowing for specialization of labor.
 With specialization came a greater EROI up to a diminishing return.
-With coal and gasoline, we were able to use the energy stored in the Earth like a battery storing sunlight.
+With fossil fuels, we were able to use the energy stored in the Earth like a battery storing sunlight.
 With the excess energy from fossil fuels our society reached new levels of civilization and complexity.
 We are growing and learning at levels never before possible.

 Imagine if we could construct an artificial being capable of living on the edge of maximum energy and equilibrium.